front-lines-org/website/src/content/blog/ukraine/battle_of_mykolaiv.md

   Sea and on 4 March was "seen as the next key stepping-stone for Russian forces on the road to Odesa."
 author: Wikipedia
-pubDate: 2022-02-19
+pubDate: 2023-06-30
 img: /FileMykolaiv_Region.jpg
 ---

-The **battle of Mykolaiv** started on the night of 26 February 2022, as part of the southern Ukraine campaign during the Russian invasion of Ukraine.
+The **Battle of Mykolaiv** started on the night of 26 February 2022, as part of the southern Ukraine campaign during the Russian invasion of Ukraine.
 It ended in Russian forces being repulsed from the city in March, and by April all but a few of its surrounding villages were under Ukrainian control.

 Mykolaiv is a strategically important shipbuilding and port city on the Black Sea and on 4 March was "seen as the next key stepping-stone for Russian forces on the road to Odesa."